What is roleplay (RP), and how do people do it? In this step-by-step guide, I’ll walk you through the basics of roleplaying online.

 If you’re playing a MUD or MMORPG, there are specific ways to include other players with your actions.
 Instead of just waving to the area at large, you can wave at someone, for example.

-Try finding another character and entering a social command followed by their name (or a keyword in their description), such as:
+Sticking with the command line, try finding another character and entering a social followed by their name (or a keyword in their description), such as:

 The result will typically look something like this: